johnwalicki/TJBot-ChatBot-NodeRED-Workshop/README.md

 3. Click on Start Recording tab, talk and then click on the Stop Recording tab.

 ## Build a Conversation flow using Node-RED
+Import this flow from [github](flows/TJBot-ChatBot-NodeRED-Conversation.json)
 0. We need more than an hour long workshop so I've built the flow for you.
  ![Watson Conversation](screenshots/Conversation-flow-run.png)
+1. Import the Conversation workspace into the IBM Cloud Watson Assistant / Conversation service from [here](https://github.com/binnes/tobyjnr/blob/master/conversation/TobyJnr_conversati on_workspace.json)

 ## Make TJBot Wave Goodbye
+Import this flow from [github](flows/TJBot-ChatBot-NodeRED-Wave.json)
 0. Turn to the Wave Arm flows.
 1. Click on the tab connected to the inject node.